 In addition, Jobs remained an incredibly disruptive presence at Apple.
-A perfectionist who could be brilliantly insightful, he hadn’t yet learned the skills that made him a brilliant CEO and manager later in his career.
-In addition, he continually badmouthed Sculley behind his back, undermining the CEO’s authority.
+A perfectionist who could be incredibly insightful, he hadn’t yet learned the skills that made him a brilliant CEO and manager later in his career.
+In addition, he continually bad-mouthed Sculley behind his back, undermining the CEO’s authority.

 Forcing Sculley’s hand on Macintosh

-At the April 1985 meeting, Jobs and Sculley made separate appeals to the Apple board, which ultimately supported Sculley unanimously.
+During the pivotal meeting that took place on this day in 1985, Jobs and Sculley made separate appeals to the Apple board, which ultimately supported Sculley unanimously.